-- All-cause death - Clinically-driven target limb revascularization (CD-TLR) - Unplanned target limb major amputation (above the ankle)
+- Cardiovascular death - Clinically-driven target lesion revascularization (CD-TLR) - Unplanned target limb major amputation (above the ankle)

 SAEs will be reviewed and adjudicated by the CEC.
 Only those adjudicated as MAEs will comprise the composite safety endpoint.

 MAEs will be assessed on a per-subject basis.